-Following approval of temporary/provisional credentialing, the Contractor shall complete the entire initial credentialing process for the temporarily/provisionally credentialed provider, as specified in this Policy.
+Following approval of temporary/provisional credentialing, the Contractor shall complete the entire initial credentialing process, as specified in this Policy.
 The Contractor shall not keep providers in a temporary/provisional credentialing status for longer than 60 calendar days.

 C. INITIAL CREDENTIALING OF INDIVIDUAL PROVIDERS